Current Initiatives

 • Identify, elevate, and track cybersecurity risks.

-• Operate several critical common controls, to help protect and detect potential cybersecurity incidents.
+• Operate several critical standard controls to help protect and detect potential cybersecurity incidents.

 • Establish security standards and guidelines to meet university and regulatory requirements.